 The park is managed by Parks Victoria.
 Swimming in the waterhole is not recommended due to the extremely cold water.
 Jumping or diving off the falls is strictly prohibited and there is no camping permitted.
 Road access and signage is poor.
 Snakes are common and enclosed footwear is recommended.

 Warning: Low visibility in the water means that there have been deaths and severe head/spinal injuries from cliff diving.
 Visitors are to strictly observe all warning signage and to stay within fenced areas and paths.
 Please respect the area’s beauty and remove all your rubbish when leaving.

-Over the hot months of summer when we’ve had little rain, the water at Turpins Falls can become stagnant and affected by blue-green algae.
+Over summer when we’ve had little rain, the water at Turpins Falls can become stagnant and affected by blue-green algae.
 This poses a health issue and should be taken into consideration.
-Contact Parks Victoria for more information.
+Contact Parks Victoria for information.

-Kyneton is the closest township (12.6km away) to access nearby amenities, accommodation and restaurants.
+Kyneton is 12.6km away to access amenities and restaurants.

 Main scenic pic of Turpins Falls by www.instagram.com/irish_monkey